 Tuition for each seven-week summer session is $3,950Get more information about costs from the Office of the Bursar.
 Part-time study options are available to students who are permanent residents of the United States.
 Financial aid is not available for this program.

 Yes.
 ELI students receive full Suffolk University student status.
 That means registrants will have complete access to the libraries, gymnasium, computer labs, and cafeterias.
 In addition, ELI participants can join clubs, participate in intramural sports, and attend the many social and cultural events on campus.

 Qualified applicants may be accepted into a degree program.

 Can I take the TOEFL in the ELI program?

-Yes, at the end of the semester, ELI students take an Institutional TOEFL exam (at additional charge).
-Undergraduates who score 525 or above and who have successfully completed the ELI program by attending classes and completing their coursework at a proficient level may be eligible to enter into a full time degree program at the University.
+Yes, at the end of the semester, ELI students take an Institutional TOEFL exam (at an additional charge).
+Undergraduates who score 525 or above and who have successfully completed the ELI program by attending classes and completing their coursework at a proficient level may be eligible to enter into a full-time degree program at the University.

 What about my student visa?

 International Student Services assists students in preparing and maintaining an I-20 certificate/F-1 visa.